jhoule42/xQAOA_unit_commitment/README.md

 ---

 This project implements **quantum and classical methods** to solve the **Unit Commitment (UC)** problem, which involves optimizing the scheduling of power generation units to meet electricity demand while minimizing costs.
-It explores hybrid quantum-classical algorithms using **QAOA** and classical optimization techniques.
+In this work we present a new method, **xQAOA**, allowing to solve the UC problem with an implementation using up to 127 qubits.

 ---